 A student found responsible for sexual penetration that occurs without the effective consent of the victim, or that occurs when the victim is unable to give consent, will be issued sanctions ranging from suspension to expulsion.
-Students found responsible for any intentional, nonconsensual sexual contact with an intimate body part of another; or forcing another to have sexual contact with an intimate body part of oneself or another, with any object or body part; or any disrobing of another without effective consent will be issued sanctions ranging from pending termination of housing and pending suspension status to expulsion.
+Students found responsible for any intentional, nonconsensual sexual contact with an intimate body part of another; or forcing another to have sexual contact with an intimate body part; or any disrobing of another without effective consent will be issued sanctions ranging from pending termination of housing and pending suspension status to expulsion.
 A student found responsible for dating or domestic violence will be issued sanctions ranging from being moved to a different housing location with pending termination of housing status to expulsion.